rayzr522/Equilibria/README.md

 # Equilibria
-***Equilibria*** is a modern and balance modpack for Minecraft 1.10.2.
+***Equilibria*** is a modern and balanced modpack for Minecraft 1.10.2.
 It isn't a "kitchen sink" modpack, but it has plenty of content to keep the game interesting for quite a while.

 For a mod list, please go to the [mod list page](MOD_LIST.md).
 All mod authors are properly credited.